Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 #### Send a chat message

-Use the `sendMessage` method to sends a chat message to the chat thread that the `chatThreadClient` was created with.
+Use the `sendMessage` method to send a chat message to the chat thread that the `chatThreadClient` was created with.
 `sendChatMessageOptions` is used to describe the chat message request, an example is shown in the code snippet below.

 - Use `content` to provide the chat message content;